What makes a great off-road crutch?

 SmartCrutches – Why do we feel that the SmartCrutch is the best off road crutches on the market?
 Well we sell them for a start but before that Jamie McAnsh the founder of See No Bounds had already used them for several years.
 Pushing them to the limits, Up Ben Nevis and Snowdon as well as many other smaller mountains.
 Jamie was first asked to review the SmartCrutch as part of See No Bounds and he gave honest feedback that led to the relationship between SmartCrutch and FlexyFoot.
 Followed by another See No Bounds Review.

 The winner style for us!

 Has to be SmartCrutch.
-A fantastic Off-rad Crutch was created.
+A fantastic Off-road Crutch was created.
 With the few amendments to create the MK2 you now have a strong Crutch that can be adjusted to suit your needs.
-And arm rest with settings that will take you from a closed Forearm Crutch to a gutter Crutch and several positions in between.
+And arm rest with settings that will take you from a closed forearm crutch to a gutter crutch and several positions in between.
 You can adjust the height and angle to best suit the terrain.
 With the FlexyFeet you have a foot that will adjust perfectly to the ground giving you 100% stability 100% of the time.
 If you want to know more about these amazing crutches feel free to email Jamie directly at [email protected] or follow the contact form.